Invite Karen Dudley, Franck Dangereux, and Reuben Riffel into your kitchen in these ...

 Something Awesome for Early Evenings at The Daily Music Show on Loop

-No more waiting around: The Daily Music Show offers activities and entertainment with substance to fill those awkward hours between when work ends and meeting up with friends
+(call to check if it's open) The Daily Music Show offers activities and entertainment with substance to fill those awkward hours between when work ends and meeting up with friends

 There’s a good chance you’ll be greeted with a warm As-salamu Alaykum as the show kicks off at new place The Daily Music Show in the city.
 It’s an Arabic greeting commonly used in Cape Town that means "Peace be unto you."
 The entertainment at this new spot centres around the universal languages of good food, music, poetry and art.
 Because The Daily Music Show is Loop Street’s answer to that old question: What am I going to do while waiting for someone?

 Best described as a collection of early-evening activities with substance, this place is the ideal way to fill those awkward hours between when work ends and your friends arrive (for dinner or theatre etc. later tonight).
 And it also doubles as a place to showcase the city’s cultural heritage to both locals and tourists – you get to meet the artists in a relaxed setting, taste some wine and enjoy traditional Cape Malay finger food.

 “By telling stories about our history, our people, our art and other elements that shape our way of life, we give tourists a better understanding of Cape Town and South Africa as a whole,” says owner Joey Fourie.

 Here’s what you can expect at The Daily Music Show.

 WHAT CAN YOU EXPECT AT THE DAILY MUSIC SHOW?